Perfect French Toast - simple ingredients for a delicious quick and easy breakfast.

-When starting on Slimming World, I was determined to make a low syn French Toast recipe that I could enjoy, without busting my daily syns and these really are scrumptious.
+When starting on Slimming Eats, I was determined to make a French Toast recipe that I could enjoy, without busting my dailys and these really are scrumptious.

-The great thing about French Toast is that when it soaks in all the egg mixture it expands in size, making that measly 60g healthy extra B of whole wheat bread a lot more filling too.
+The great thing about French Toast is that when it soaks in all the egg mixture it expands in size, making that measly 60g of whole wheat bread a lot more filling too.

 No complicated ingredients need to be added to this recipe, just simple bread, eggs, a little milk (you can use a dairy-free alternative), vanilla extract, a pinch of cinnamon.

-You could totally skip the maple syrup for drizzling over the top if you want to save your syns, but it really feels decadent along with the plain Greek yoghurt and mixed berries.
+You could totally skip the maple syrup for drizzling over the top, but it really feels decadent along with the plain Greek yoghurt and mixed berries.

-I also give a teeny little dusting of icing sugar, so teeny that the syns will be negligible.
-It’s purely just because it makes this French Toast look pretty.
+I also give a teeny little dusting of icing sugar, so teeny that it will be negligible.
+It's purely just because it makes this French Toast look pretty.

 Want to try some other French Toast recipes?
 How about these:

 Both equally delicious and drool-worthy.
-Plus don’t forget there is also my FULL RECIPE INDEX – over 500+ delicious Slimming World Recipes and fully searchable by meal, syn value, ingredients etc.
+Plus don't forget there is also my FULL RECIPE INDEX - over 500+ delicious Slimming Eats Recipes and fully searchable by meal, ingredients etc.

-Choose speed fruits to serve with the French Toast, and your 1/3 speed foods are covered.
-Berries are a great choice – I love strawberries, raspberries, blackberries and blueberries.
+Choose fruits to serve with the French Toast, and your ⅓ vegetables are covered.
+Berries are a great choice - I love strawberries, raspberries, blackberries and blueberries.